Our Second Landlord and Tenant Nightmare

 No further action was taken but the investigating officer at the Waltham Forest Custody Centre said he would e-mail the police Safer Neighbourhood Team to see if they could supply any extra patrols in the area.

 One evening I came out of anther flat to find my partner being verbally abused by the very same person who had assaulted him previously.
 Instantly recalling what she did to him I got myself in front of her to try and diffuse the situation but she shoved me out of the way.
 I then physically removed her from the premises.
-As I watched to ensure she did not come back onto our forecourt she turned, shouted abuse at me, deliberated for a few seconds then punched me in the head, giving me a black eye and nasty bruising which can be seen in this photograph (and the one at the top).
-To make matters worse a complete stranger intervened and I was brought down to the ground getting at least a couple more kicks to the head.
+As I watched to ensure she did not come back onto our forecourt she turned, shouted abuse at me, deliberated for a few seconds then punched me in the head, giving me a black eye and nasty bruising which can be seen in the photographs.
+To make matters worse a complete stranger intervened when my partner was trying to get her off me and I was brought down to the ground getting at least a couple more kicks to the head.

 I was taken away by ambulance to the hospital where I was checked over and give pain killers.
 The police were too busy arresting my partner because she’d also accused him of assaulting her to follow me to get a statement.
 This meant he spent the night in the cells, and didn’t return home until the following afternoon.

 Unsurprisingly, whilst she was give conditional bail she broke it the very next day.
 On calling 999 as we had been advised to, we expected the police to pick her up but instead a police officer came to our flat the next day (by appointment!) and took the details.
 I also reported all this to the investigating officer (who still wasn’t actually investigating my attack) who told me that bail condition breaches weren’t really worth doing anything about because they weren’t worth the paper they were written on.
 The most that would happen would be that she would spend a couple of hours in the cells and basically told not to do it again.